 owl_thread_pool_enqueue_task(tp, &task);

 owl_thread_pool_free(tp);This was the backbone of Kraken's concurrency model.
-Instead of spawning a thread per connection, the server dispatches to a fixed pool — simpler to reason about and no risk of unbounded thread creation under load.
+Instead of a thread per connection, the server dispatches into a fixed pool, which caps concurrency and rules out unbounded thread creation under load.

 Design decisions